beaker-project/beaker/documentation/user-guide/jobs.rst

 a new "Job".
 To do this, go to the "Scheduler > New Job".
 Click "Browse" to select your XML file, and then hit the "Submit Data" button.
-The next page shown gives you an opportunity to check/edit your XML before queueing it as a Job by pressing the "Queue" button.
+The next page shown gives you an opportunity to check/edit your XML before queuing it as a Job by pressing the "Queue" button.

 .. _cloning: